mitre/pact-reference/rust/pact_matching_ffi/ARCHITECTURE.md

 }
 ```

-For destructors, or other functions which have to return value, no second
+For destructors, or other functions which have no return value, no second
 block is required.

 ```rust